rich98/STEM-Series-3_word_passgen/README.md

 The script reads a list of words from a text file.
 It then randomly selects three words, capitalizes them, and concatenates them.
 It also generates a random special character and a two-digit number, and appends them to the end of the password.
 The password is then displayed in the GUI.

+## Setup

+Update line six, enter a path to your wordlist.
+A wordlist has been provided it has thousands of words.
+Lines 8, 9 and control word miniuim length.

 ## Usage

 To use this script, simply run it and click the "Generate Password" button.
 A new password will be generated each time you click the button.